Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/alpha_migration_export_checklist.md

 **Solr**

-* Copy from the following locations below on the current running Islandora Production server(s) to the ISLE Host server `/pathto/islandora_production_data_storage/solr`
+Copy the following below from the Islandora Production Server(s) to the suggested directory to the ISLE Host server `/pathto/islandora_production_data_storage/solr`

-This data will be used in conjunction with the Apache containers (`isle-solr`).
+This data will be used in conjunction with a SOLR container.

 | Data           | Description                              | Possible Location                                             | Suggested ISLE Path Destination         | Notes         |
 | -------------  | -------------                            | -------------                                                 | -------------                           | ------------- |